pkozul/ha-floorplan/own-floorplan-svg-file-tutorial.md

 ## 1. Get started
 Download, install and open [Inkscape](https://inkscape.org/en/).

+_(Note: Inkscape runs on [XQuartz](http://xquartz.macosforge.org/).
+If you are running OSX and you do not yet have this installed, you will need it. **There is a bug that affects Inkscape in dual monitor environments**  If your displays are side by side with the primary display on the left, you should be ok.
+If you stack your monitors on top of each other, Inkscape will be running, but you won't see the window as it will be positioned off-screen.
+Adjust your display position settings so the primary display is on the left and you'll see the Inkscape window.
+There is an app called [Stay](https://cordlessdog.com/stay/) that will record and store various display layouts that you can quickly switch between.)_

 ## 1.1 Set the size of the work area
 I've set the size of my floorplan-file to match the resolution of a full-screen iPad Air (1024x768).
 - Click File > Document Properties